nearform/the-fastify-workshop/deck.md

 # Step 3: Exercise 💻

-- Add standard logs to the application.
+- Enable built-in request logging in the application

-- Pragmatically add logs into the app.
+- Programmatically write logs in the application

 ---